notable/notable/resources/tutorial/notes/09 - Multi-Note Editing.md

 - Move to trash/restore/permanently delete them.
 - Open them in the default app.
 - Add one or multiple tags to them.
 Useful when importing exported Evernote notebooks since the notebook tag is not preserved.
 - Remove one or multiple tags from them.
-Useful when editing imported notes, which get automatically tagged with a special `Imported-XXXX` tag, so that you can easily select them all for multi-editing.
+Useful when editing imported notes, which get automatically tagged with a special `Import-XXXX` tag, so that you can easily select them all for multi-editing.

 ## Advanced